VA Loan Guide: Eligibility, Best Lenders and How to Apply

 Content was accurate at the time of publication.

-A joint VA loan allows two or more people to pool their resources together and apply for a mortgage guaranteed by the VA, with only one of them needing to meet the necessary military requirements.
+A joint VA loan allows two or more people to pool their resources together and apply for a mortgage guaranteed by the VA, even if only one of them meets the military service requirements.
+All parties then own the home together, sharing both liability and title.

 Joint VA loan vs. traditional VA loan